Theories

 Postdictions

-The real challenge is to build theories that predict not just the known, but also the unknown.
-The essential quality of a true theory is that it is true not just for the case at hand but for all cases in the future.
+The real challenge is, of course, to build theories that predict not just the known, but also the unknown.
+The essential quality of a true theory is that it is true not just for the case at hand but also for the cases in the future.

-There is an analogy to religion here: As we shall see later, some people believe that their religious book saw something coming, when such a prediction is actually made only after the fact.
+There is an analogy to religion here: As we shall see later, some people believe that their religious book saw something coming.
+However, never has a religious person made a new invention by carefully studying scripture, sold their home because a holy book correctly predicted the date of a war, or invested in the right company because of a prediction found in the Bible.
+The predictions are made only ever after the fact.
 As we will argue, this puts such predictions on the same level as the predictions of the seer.

 Science is the journey to the truth.